 than average.
 It is possible that production was ramped up that

 month in order to meet a backlog of orders or for some other

 Very similar to the early specimens of the streamlined #5, except that the scale is black rather than red, and the carriage return lever is full-sized and horizontal.
 Its price was $49.50.
 The name, of course, draws attention to the Deco styling.
 The word "STREAMLINER" leans forward, and even has horizontal speed lines flowing across it on some versions of the decal.
 One aerodynamic typewriter!
+The shape of the return lever may vary, and I have seen one machine with no decal at all on the paper table.
 (The name "Streamliner" was also used on postwar machines which weren't nearly as streamlined.)